 In 1939 Stephen Carlton Clark offered the Association a new home in the village of Cooperstown Cooperstown.
 Clark, an avid collector, took an active interest in expanding the holdings of the Association and in 1944 donated Fenimore House, one of his family's properties, to be used as a new headquarters and museum.
 The impressive neo-Georgian structure was built in the 1930s on the site of James Fenimore Cooper's early 19th century farmhouse on the shore of Otsego Lake, Cooper's Glimmerglass.

 Fenimore House was large enough to have both extensive exhibition galleries as well as office and library space.
 The collections and programs continued to expand and a separate library building was constructed in 1968.
 In 1995 a new 18,000 square foot wing was added to Fenimore House to house the Eugene and Clare Thaw Collection which is one of the nation's premier collections of American Indian Art.
 In 1999 in recognition of our world class collections we renamed the Fenimore House Museum to the Fenimore Art Museum.

 The New York State Historical Association is a private, non-governmental educational organization.
 It is closely affiliated with its sister organization, The Farmers' Museum.

 NYSHA will be best served in the next several years by improving and strengthening our programs, operations, and financial position; further developing our marketing effectiveness and fund raising capacity; and looking closely at the Association’s longer-term ambitions.
 We must position ourselves to tackle selective capital needs and more ambitious projects by building a strong foundation, quantifying and prioritizing our needs, and developing the case for support.

-Download our 2013 annual report here.
+Find our latest annual report here.